We all know how easy it is to blow money on a big purchase. Buy an expensive home or car, and you soon might regret it.

 That is even true on big purchases, such as homes.
 As we have written, older homes often are constructed better than new homes.
 However, if something vintage makes you nervous, consider buying something nearly new:

 “If you love the idea of new construction, remember that an existing home doesn’t necessarily have to be 50 years old.
-If you want an energy-efficient home with new amenities, you can probably find it at a lower price if you’re willing to be owner No. 2 or 3.”
+If you want an energy-efficient home with new amenities, you can probably find it at a lower price if you’re willing to be owner No. 2 or No. 3.”

 For more tips like that, check out “You Should Never Buy These 12 Things New.”